hyosung11/Launch-School/Courses/journal.md

 16:06 Manny just Slack messaged me, so we can study together.

 17:08 Finished study session with Manny and he gave me some practice.
 I need to have examples ready for the different topics.

+18:46 After dinner and I'm getting ready to play soccer.
+I feel tired, but revising my study guide is good to increase my understanding of OOP.